 The Russian Defense Ministry said the Ukrainian air force launched long-range Storm Shadow missiles recently delivered by the UK to strike targets in Lugansk.

-"Storm Shadow cruise missiles delivered to Ukraine by the UK were used in the attack on two civilian enterprises in the city of Lugansk, despite London's statements that the weapons would not be used against civilian targets," the Russian Defense Ministry said in a statement on May 13.
+"Storm Shadow cruise missiles delivered by the UK to Ukraine were used in the attack on two civilian enterprises in the city of Lugansk, despite London's statements that the weapons would not be used against civilian targets," the Russian Defense Ministry said in a statement on May 13.

 Russian officials accused Ukraine of targeting a polymer products manufacturer and a food processing facility.
 The attack also damaged nearby apartment buildings and injured several civilians, including six children.

-The Lugansk government also said that the Ukrainian army used two Storm Shadow cruise missiles, along with an ADM-160B MALD missile, in the attack on May 12.
+The Lugansk government also said that the Ukrainian army used two Storm Shadow cruise missiles, along with an ADM-160B MALD missile in the attack on May 12.

 Kiev has not commented on the information released by Russian officials.
-The Ukrainian military has rarely attacked the city of Lugansk since the outbreak of hostilities in February 2022, due to a lack of long-range weapons that can hit targets there.
+The Ukrainian army has rarely attacked the city of Lugansk since the outbreak of hostilities in February 2022, due to a lack of long-range weapons that can hit targets there.

 French Rafale MO2 fighter jet equipped with Storm Shadow long-range cruise missile.
 Photo: MBDA